Is India facing a brain drain? | DW | 17.12.2021

 Besides tech, people of Indian heritage in other fields have also made waves this month, including Gita Gopinath's appointment as the IMF's First Deputy Managing Director and New Zealand Cricket's Ajaz Patel claiming all 10 Indian wickets in the second Test.

-India's praise for its champions abroad have also sparked debates over the country's so-called brain drain, both online and within the government.
+India's praise for its champions abroad has also sparked debates over the country's so-called brain drain, both online and within the government.

 A report by the Global Wealth Migration Review found that nearly 5,000 Indian millionaires — 2% of all high-net-worth individuals — moved abroad in 2020 alone.